 - Gratitude is a feeling of thanks that, when expressed, brings positive emotions to both initiator and recipient.
 To experience this, pick someone who has been kind and helpful to you, but has not heard your personal expression of thanks.
 Write a gratitude letter to the person you pick, expressing your gratitude and why you are grateful in specific and concrete terms.
 If at all possible, deliver it personally and ask the person to read the letter in your presence.

 - Research indicates a very strong correlation between the quality of a relationship and the way in which partners respond to each others’ good news.
 When your partner has good news to share: listen attentively, share positive thoughts about the news, and be constructive.

 We crave happiness.
 It is certainly more desirable than unhappiness.
 By understanding how happiness, and the lack of it, affects the overall well-being and level of consciousness of oneself, each person is able to take steps towards streaming more happiness into one’s life.
 By using tools such as meditation and positive psychology exercises such as expressing individuality, we are able to experience more happiness more often.

 We can evolve humanity by experiencing a higher level of happiness individually and collectively.
 Think of the possibilities such as less frequent war and conflict (and one day hopefully neither of these).
-Imagine the transformation of society that would occur if the overall level of happiness the collective consciousness experiences.
+Imagine the transformation of society that would occur if our collective consciousness were to experience increased happiness on a more consistent and regular basis overall.
 We can start with raising our own personal levels of happiness, and then we will be able to smile when we see the transpersonal effects in the whole of humanity.